dOrgTech/Ecosystem/scenario-specs/1-setup-and-configure.md

 ## Implementation Plan
 TODO
-* Setup a dOrg from scratch.
+* Setup a DAO from scratch.
-  * Support the importing of a dOrg from other services like GitHub, LinkedIn, etc, helping hasten migrations.
+  * Support the importing of a DAO from other services like GitHub, LinkedIn, etc, helping hasten migrations.
-* Configure a dOrg.
+* Configure a DAO.
-  * Setup the rules by which the dOrg operates.
+  * Setup the rules by which the DAO operates.
 * Reconfiguration rules.
-  * Make rules on how a dOrg could reconfigure itself.
+  * Make rules on how a DAO could reconfigure itself.
     * Immutable.
     * Top 10% of rep holders required.